Skip to content

 • apiGroup: The Webapigroup the API belongs to.
 This determines the permission set required to use the API.

-Each Web API must be assigned to a Web API Group.
+Each custom API must be assigned to a Web API Group.
 Admins can manage Web API Groups from Admin > Configuration > Web API Groups.

 You can create Web API Groups using the MDL Webapigroup component.

-RECREATE Webapigroup my_apis__c ( label('My APIs'), description('A group for my custom Web Apis');
+RECREATE Webapigroup my_apis__c ( label('My APIs'), description('A group for my custom Apis');

 Each Vault can have up to 100 Webapigroups.